Greece › Santorini › Hotels › Vasilicos Review

 The hotel sits above the caldera at the southern end of Imerovigli, less than 100 meters off the main road connecting Fira and Oia, making it easy to reach by bus, taxi, or rental car.
 It is approximately 7 km from the Santorini Airport to The Vasilicos, and 10 km from the ferry port.

 There are always buses waiting at the ferry port for every ferry arrival, as well as buses departing hourly from Santorini Airport.
 There are no direct buses from the port or airport to Imerovigli, however; buses from both locations go to Fira, where you must then board a different bus to Imerovigli – the entire trip from the port or airport to Imerovigli will take around an hour and cost about €5 in total.
 Tickets are purchased on the bus, in cash only.
-The bus stop in Imerovigli is 6 minutes from The Vasilicos on foot, and the walk from the bus stop to the hotel is mostly flat or downhill, and easy to navigate with light luggage.
+The bus stop in Imerovigli is 6 minutes from The Vasilicos, and the walk from the bus stop to the hotel is mostly flat or downhill, and easy to navigate with light luggage.

 Taxis are also available from the port or airport, though there are only about 25 taxis in total serving the whole island, so there can be a long wait; schedule ahead to avoid this (I use and recommend Welcome Pickups).
 Taxis on Santorini are not metered, so be sure to agree on a price with the driver before setting out.
 A taxi from the airport to The Vasilicos should be about €25 to €30, and a taxi from the ferry port to The Vasilicos around €30.